As a youth hockey coach, it is crucial to figure out ways to make your practices fun and engaging.

 Use Gates As Goals: you can play Gates of Buffalo where players must pass through a gate to get a point.
 Can't pass through the same gate twice in a row!
 Video demo below:

 Coach Alyssa Gagliardi discusses the benefits of thinking creatively and using soccer rondos for hockey practice.
 Rondos are a great way to add a lot of fun to your practice and help players practice dynamic decision-making.
-View 15 rondo keep away games here.
+Hockey is a game of possession, and keep away in different areas of the ice, and rondos / keep away games area a great way to practice fundamental skills.

 Ready, Set, Go!!!